riot-ci/RIOT/tests/bench_periph_timer/README.md

 The test consists of a single thread of execution which will set random timeouts on a periph_timer device and measure the time it takes until the callback is called.
-The difference between the expected and the measured time is computed and the mean and variance of the recorded values is calculated.
-The results are printed as a table on stdout every 15-30 seconds.
+The difference between the expected time and the measured time is computed, and the mean and variance of the recorded values are calculated.
+The results are printed as a table on stdout every 20-90 seconds.
 Both timer_set and timer_set_absolute calls are mixed in a random order.
 If the mean or variance of the difference is exceptionally large, the row will be marked with "SIC!" to draw attention to the fact.

 ## Configuration